Openscapes/quarto-website-tutorial/first-observations.md

 With this tutorial, we have a working example website that we will explore together.
 We'll learn a few rules and look for patterns to get an understanding of what things do to help you start customizing and making it your own.
 And you can continue to use this website as a reference after the tutorial, along with [**Quarto**](https://quarto.org) documentation.
 (Sidenote: this is actually a Quarto website that looks like a book - books are better for cross-referencing chapters, figures, equations, and references so that might be an option for you to explore too.)

 We'll start our exploration online looking at the website architecture and GitHub repository.
-Then we'll fork the repo and set it up so that any modifications (commits) will automatically be republished via GitHub Actions.
-Subsequent chapters will describe how to modify your forked repo using different tools (browser, RStudio, Jupyter).
+Then we'll copy and set it up so that any modifications (commits) will automatically be republished via GitHub Actions.
+Subsequent chapters will describe how to modify your repo using different tools (browser, RStudio, Jupyter).

 ## Exploring online